mrzachnugent/mrzachnugent/README.md

 ### Welcome to my GitHub profile 🚀

-I am a student at Concordia's Full-Stack Web Development Bootcamp 🤓.
+I am a student at Concordia University 🤓.

-I like working on the front-end of websites 💅 just as much as I like working on the back-end 🦾.
+💅 Full-Stack Web Developer 🦾.

 ⚡ Fun fact: I used to be an audio engineer 🔊.
 <!--